codevbus/resume/mv_cv.typ

     - Developed expert-level, marketing-focused technical content on DevOps, DevSecOps, Cloud, and Software Engineering topics.
     - Implemented process automation workflows using Zapier and Integromat.
-    - Havwe written over 70 highly technical blog articles, white-papers, and other SEO-focused content for major software and technology brands.
+    - Have written over 70 highly technical blog articles, white-papers, and other SEO-focused content for major software and technology brands.

     === Lead DevOps Engineer \
     _Salesforce_\